-At completion, American History in Video will include 2,000 total hours of streaming video content.
-More than half will be contemporaneous video from the 1890s to the 1980s.
+American History in Video includes 2,000 total hours of streaming video content.
+More than half is contemporaneous video from the 1890s to the 1980s.
 The early newsreels, including the complete series of United Newsreel and Universal Newsreel, available online in their entirety only in this collection, capture history as it was made and reported to viewers of the time.

 American History in Video also includes hundreds of the documentaries most frequently used in history classrooms, from leading video content producers such as PBS, California Newsreel, Bullfrog Films, Documentary Educational Resources, Pennebaker Hegedus Films, The History Channel®, and others.
 Featuring dramatic reenactments and engaging analysis from prominent scholars and experts, these documentaries bring history alive for students and give public library patrons hundreds of educational video titles they can enjoy from home.
 Learn about the Battle of Gettysburg from Pulitzer Prize-winning historian James McPherson.
 Understand the scope and legacy of the American Civil War with Ken Burns’s riveting PBS series.
 Grasp the zeitgeist of an era through PBS’s Summer of Love, Ken Burns's The West, and Africans in America.

 See an overview of the database with links to guides, tutorials, and more.
 Visit the Libguide.